-Best time to visit: Spring and Fall
+Best time to visit: Year Around

 Recommended Hikes: Elephant Canyon, Mesa Arch, Grand View Point, Druid Arch, the Joint Trail